 Established in 1999 with proceeds from a Dade County Bar Association tribute honoring Judge Atkins, as well as with ongoing gifts from family members and friends, this endowed scholarship is awarded annually to a St. Thomas law student, based on financial need.
 Judge Atkins, long recognized as a champion of civil rights and a staunch defender of the homeless and refugees, served on the School of Law Board of Advisors since its founding in the early ’80s.

 Benvenuti-Mulvey Endowed Scholarship

 Generous benefactors Adrienne R. and Edward J. Mulvey established this scholarship in memory of their parents through a planned gift in the early 1990s.
 The scholarship was endowed in 2002 following Mr. Mulvey’s passing.
 This need-based scholarship, which assists St. Thomas law students with their legal education, stands as a lasting tribute to the generosity of Edward and Adrienne Mulvey and to the values of both them and their parents.
-The Mulveys have established several scholarships for St. Thomas students at both the School of Law and the University.
+The Mulveys have established several scholarships for St. Thomas students at both the College of Law and the University.